 This study aimed to analyze the factors that influence customer decisions in using Shariah mobile banking services.
 In this study, a total of 200 respondents were collected through purposive sampling technique with the criteria of having used or currently using mobile banking services from Islamic banks in Semarang City, respondents answered online surveys through google forms as primary data collection.
 The methodology in this study was using PLS-SEM.
-The study findings show that the factors of mob mentality, reputation, perceived risk, and Islamic financial literacy have a positive and significant influence on the decision to use Shariah mobile banking.
-The four factors have a total influence of 87% on the decision to use Shariah mobile banking services.
+The study findings show that the factors of mob mentality, reputation, perceived risk, and Islamic financial literacy have a positive and significant influence on the decision to use Shariah mobile banking services.
 This finding implies that these factors need to be considered by customers and banks.
 Islamic banking must continue to strive for a level of security, data confidentiality and customer trust in a more creative, convenient, and effective mobile banking features and services system so that customers still feel their decision to use Shariah mobile banking services is right.